harshnative/type-writer/README.md

 # Type Writer

-bored of typing on low end non mechanical keyboard , well now download this program from [here]() and your computer will now make type writer like sound
+bored of typing on low end non mechanical keyboard , well now download this program from [here](https://drive.google.com/uc?export=download&id=1iGDC-_PtT63aQUB1bN_yJB6gHCsJJY1n) and your computer will now make type writer like sound

 watch the demo video [here]()

 Quickly add type writer sound effect to your windows pc

+### Note : this program starts at the startup of the windows

 ***
 ***